Artificial heart: Soft Total Artificial Heart

-The working life of a more recent Cohrs prototype (using various polymers instead of silicone) was still limited, according to reports in early 2018, with that model providing a useful life of 1 million heartbeats, roughly ten days in a human body.
-At the time, Cohrs and his team were experimenting with CAD software and 3D printing, striving to develop a model that would last up to 15 years.
-"We cannot really predict when we could have a final working heart which fulfills all requirements and is ready for implantation.
-This usually takes years", said Cohrs.
+The working life of a more recent prototype, using various polymers instead of silicone, was still limited, according to reports in early 2018, with that model providing a useful life of 1 million heartbeats, roughly ten days in a human body.
+At the time, Cohrs and his team were experimenting with CAD software and 3D printing, striving to develop a model that would last up to 15 years, though Cohrs noted a timeline on the process was hard to predict.

+BiVACOR Artificial Heart

+Founded in 2008, the BiVACOR company has been developing a total artificial heart based on a rotary centrifugal pump.
+Artificial heart researchers and cardiologists O. H. Frazier and William Cohn are on the board of the BiVACOR company.
+The BiVACOR heart seeks to improve the artificial heart by using a magnetically levitated impeller which reduces clotting and only has a single moving part.
+This also reduces size and complexity, as well as only requiring a battery pack to run.
+The BiVACOR heart is not pulsatile like previous hearts and contains no valves, but is capable of generating "beats" by rapidly changing the speed of the impeller.
+BiVACOR has been tested as a replacement for a heart in a sheep.

+On 10 November 2023, the BiVACOR heart received FDA authorization under the investigational device exemption for use in human trials.
+In July 2024, a successful implantation of the BiVACOR artificial heart in a 57-year-old man with end-stage heart failure was conducted as part of its first-in-human clinical study at Baylor St. Luke's Medical Center, with four more patients expected to be enrolled in the study.
+A few weeks later, the second person, a 34-year-old man, had a BiVACOR artificial heart implanted at Duke University Hospital as a successful bridge to a heart transplant 10 days later.
+In December 2024, BiVACOR received FDA authorization to expand its early feasibility study to 15 patients following 5 total successful transplantations of its artificial heart.

+In March 2025, St Vincents Hospital in Sydney announced a successful bridge to heart transplant using the BiVACOR artificial heart that lasted over 3 months.
+The patient, an unidentified Australian man in his forties, became the first to be discharged from the hospital with the BiVACOR artificial heart still implanted.

 Others

 A centrifugal pump or an axial-flow pump can be used as an artificial heart, resulting in the patient being alive without a pulse.
-Other pulse-less artificial heart designs include the HeartMate II from Thoratec, which uses an Archimedes screw; and an experimental artificial heart designed by Bud Frazier and Billy Cohn, using turbines spinning at 8,000 to 12,000 RPM.

 A centrifugal artificial heart which alternately pumps the pulmonary circulation and the systemic circulation, causing a pulse, has been described.

 Researchers have constructed a heart out of foam.
 The heart is made out of flexible silicone and works with an external pump to push air and fluids through the heart.
-It currently cannot be implanted into humans, but it is a promising start for artificial hearts.
+It currently cannot be implanted into humans, but offers a new concept in artificial hearts.